-The federal Transportation of Dangerous Goods Regulations requires every transporter, importer or consignor of propane to have an approved Emergency Response Assistance Plan ("ERAP") if propane is contained in one or more means of containment, at least one of which has a storage capacity in excess of the ERAP threshold.
+The federal Transportation of Dangerous Goods Regulations requires every transporter, importer and consigner of propane to have an approved Emergency Response Assistance Plan ("ERAP") if propane is contained in one or more means of containment, at least one of which has a storage capacity in excess of the ERAP threshold.
+Embrun Co-op consigns bulk quantities of propane above the threshold and is required to have an approved ERAP.